oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 }
 ```

-In this example, if this fixture was not loaded earlier, it will be loaded and version 1.0 will be stored as current loaded version of this fixture.
+In this example, if this fixture was not loaded earlier, it will be loaded and version 1.0 will be saved as current loaded version of this fixture.

 To have possibility load this fixture again, it must return version string bigger than 1.0, for example 1.0.1 or 1.1.
 A version number string must be an PHP-standardized version number string.
 More info about PHP-standardized version number string can be found in [PHP manual][1].

-If fixture logic need to know version of this fixture witch wal loaded at last time, fixture can implement `RequestVersionFixtureInterface` and have `setDBVersion` function:
+If fixture logic need to know version of this fixture witch was loaded at last time, fixture can implement `LoadedFixtureVersionAwareInterface` and have `setLoadedVersion` function:

 ``` php
 <?php